cakebatterandsprinkles/portfolio-gatsby/src/posts/18-big_o.md

 **Linked List**

 [A linked list](https://en.wikipedia.org/wiki/Linked_list#:~:text=In%20computer%20science%2C%20a%20linked,which%20together%20represent%20a%20sequence.) is an ordered collection of data.
-The collection contains multiple nodes, and each note contains a chunk of data and a referance to the next node (hence the name "linked").
+The collection contains multiple nodes, and each note contains a chunk of data and a reference to the next node (hence the name "linked").
 You can think of a chain when you think of a linked list, with each circle being the nodes.
 In every linked list, there are two special nodes, one is the head node (first node of the linked list), the other one is the tail node (the last node of the linked list).
 The tail node can easily be identified as the only node that doesn't have a reference to the next node.

-There is two distinctive parts of each node, one is the data container that can hold any type of data, and the second one is the referance to the next one in the chain.
+There are two distinct parts of each node, one is the data container that can hold any type of data, and the second one is the reference to the next one in the chain.
 Let's create a very primitive linked list with three nodes as an example:

 ```javascript
 // This is a very simple linked list data structure with only three nodes: